arieldeveloper/assembly-nes/README.md

 ## Description

-An NES game in 6502 assembly, created to learn assembly programming in a resource constrained environment (2k of memory!).
+A side-scroller NES game written completely in 6502 assembly, created to learn assembly programming in a resource constrained environment (2k of memory!).
 The purpose of this project was not to design a super intricate game, as least not for now, but rather learn how to program old systems that did not have the advanced hardware we have today.

 ## Installation